 After the war, and under the leadership of Presidents Herbert Daggett, E.N.
 Altman, and Jesse Calhoon, as well as General Counsel, Lee Pressman, the M.E.B.A. made impressive gains for its membership despite the decline in the US shipping industry.
 Wages rose to be commensurate with the responsibilities and skills of the work.
 Collective bargaining agreements re-established the 40-hour shipboard work week, and produced the industry's highest-rated pension and welfare plans.
 The union built and acquired continuing funding for Diagnostic Centers.
 The Union founded the Calhoon M.E.B.A.
 Engineering School, the first joint union-industry-training center.
 Also, M.E.B.A. became a legislative force in Washington, successfully organizing support for the Merchant Marine Act of 1970.
 Today M.E.B.A. is rebuilding and strengthening its influence on Capitol Hill.

 Regulatory change and international agreements are rapidly changing the worldwide maritime picture.
 The M.E.B.A. recognizes the opportunities brought by these changes and is committed to taking advantage of any aspect of the industry that benefits our members.

 This quote, from a commemorative epic of M.E.B.A.’s first 120 years, may best characterize M.E.B.A.’s distinction “M.E.B.A. has survived 120 years of battles-large and small, within the maritime industry and throughout the world in the pursuit of justice.
 Through it all, the members have remained true to the spirit of unity that brought them from a fledgling profession to America’s first maritime union.
 Today M.E.B.A. represents a large and diverse mix of engineers and deck officers, experienced and skilled in all types of commercial shipping.
 M.E.B.A.’s expertise and proven track record of readiness, safety and loyalty in answering America’s call to action are unrivaled in the world.
 While the future is in question, one thing is certain.
 The members of the Marine Engineers' Beneficial Association will unceasingly fight to preserve America’s fourth arm of defense -The US Merchant Marine.

-M.E.B.A. is 142 years old, a proud achievement, symbolic of our forebears and our own support and commitment to the ideals quoted above.
+M.E.B.A. is 143 years old, a proud achievement, symbolic of our forebears as well as support and commitment to our ideals.